korospace/mysql-cheatsheet/2-sql-crud/README.md

     ```sh
     SELECT * FROM products LIMIT 2,1;
     ```
-    NOTE:
-    - sql above syntax will display product data starting from row with index 2 and display only one data
+    NOTE: _sql above syntax will display product data starting from row with index 2 and display only one data_

 * distinct
-    <br />with out distinct
+    ### with out distinct
     ```sh
     SELECT price FROM products;
     ```